1jour1vin

 Beaujolais wines

-Beaujolais is world-famous, not least for its primeur wine.
+Beaujolais is world-renowned, particularly for its primeur wine.
 Beaujolais wines offer excellent value for money.
-As with champagne, the Beaujolais appellation requires growers to harvest by hand.
-The grape variety is Gamay for red wine (95% of production) and Chardonnay for white wine.
+As with champagne, the Beaujolais appellation requires winegrowers to harvest their grapes by hand.
+The grape varieties used are Gamay for red wine (95% of production) and Chardonnay for white wine.

 The Beaujolais vineyards cover an area of 22,870 hectares.
-It lies in the foothills of the Massif Central, west of the Saône, between Mâcon and Lyon.
-Its climate is unique: continental in winter, oceanic between seasons and Mediterranean in summer.
+They extend across the foothills of the Massif Central, west of the Saône River, between Mâcon and Lyon.
+The region enjoys a climate that gives it its unique character: continental in winter, oceanic between seasons, and Mediterranean in summer.

-Beaujolais vineyards began to develop in the 2nd century, with the presence of the Romans.
-Thanks to a well-oriented terroir, the proximity of the Saône and Rhône rivers and the growth of neighboring towns, winegrowing intensified in the 17th century.
-Heir to a rich and complex geology, the Beaujolais region is a candidate for the Unesco "geopark" label.
+The Beaujolais vineyard began to develop in the 2nd century, with the arrival of the Romans.
+Thanks to its well-oriented terroir, proximity to the Saône and Rhône rivers, and the growth of neighboring towns, wine production intensified in the 17th century.
+With its rich and complex geology, the Beaujolais region is a candidate for the "geopark" label awarded by UNESCO.

-For more information, visit the official Beaujolais wine website.
+For more information, visit the official website for wines from the Beaujolais region.

-Buy the best Beaujolais wines in private sale!
+Buy the best Beaujolais wines in a private sale!

 Rated site